masterdcups/M2DC-Argumentation/ml/README.md

 	    """Map the function 'f' to every item of the generator""" ...

+	def merge_dicts(generator):
+	    """Merge yielded items: some dicts with distinct keys -> a dict with all keys""" ...

+	def split_dicts(generator, *key_lists):
+	    """Split yielded items in dicts corresponding to the given key lists""" ...

+	def to_csv(generator, filename=None):
+	    """CSV of a generator that yields dicts"""
+	    ...

+	def from_csv(filename):
+	    """Read a csv and return a generator that yield dicts correspnding to columns""" ...

 If the script is directly called, it produces a sample run.